datarobot-community/tutorials-for-data-scientists/README.md

 # Tutorials for Data Scientists

-This repository contains various use-case examples in various languages.
+This repository contains various end to end use-case examples using the DataRobot API.
 Each use-case directory contains instructions for its own use.

+## Important Links

+- To learn to use DataRobot, visit [DataRobot University](https://university.datarobot.com/)
+- For General articles on DataRobot and news, visit [DataRobot Community](https://community.datarobot.com/)
+- Simple example scripts [Examples for Data Scientists](https://github.com/datarobot-community/examples-for-data-scientists)s

 **Python**